Gratia Alta Countryman Papers

 - Countryman, Gratia A. (Gratia Alta) (Person)

-The physical collection is available for use in Special Collections during the department's open hours.
+The physical collection is available for use in Special Collections at Minneapolis Central Library during the department's open hours.
 Photographs from this collection are available in the Gratia Alta Countryman Collection in the Hennepin County Library Digital Collections.

 Gratia Countryman died in Duluth, Minnesota, on July 26, 1953.
-She had never married but was survived by her adopted son, Wellington Greenway Countryman.
+She was survived by her adopted son, Wellington Greenway Countryman.

 10 boxes (10 boxes)